Frequently Asked Questions

 877 inbound, calling cards, and many associated services like conference

-net profit will be donated
+of total usage will be donated

 to Christ's kingdom causes.
 If you want to be